-It’s important to understand that an aging person does not have to wait until an injury to benefit from the use of a Stairlifts.
-Stair lifts can be used to reduce the stress on the knees and hips.
+It’s important to understand that an aging person does not have to wait until an injury to benefit from the use of a stairlift – they can be used to reduce stress on the knees and hips, thus avoiding potential injury.

 Conversely, if the disabled person primarily uses a wheelchair, a platform lift may be a better solution as it allows the person to remain seated in the wheelchair as the lift operates.

 Stair lifts are best for people with limited but some mobility and who only need to transport themselves up and down the staircase.

 Main Advantages of Stairlifts

 According to the National Council on Aging, “Falls are the leading cause of fatal and non-fatal injuries for older Americans.
 Falls threaten seniors’ safety and independence and generate enormous economic and personal costs.”

 Stair lifts reduce the risk of falls and provide a safe way for people to move from one level to the other.

 Some of the most common safety features include:

 Stair lifts are not only convenient.
 They are amazingly easy to operate.